LPBeaulieu/RadioTTS/README.md

 ## ⛓️ Dependencies / Limitations <a name = "limitations"></a>

-The code depends on the Python Google Text-to-Speech (gTTS) and Pydub libraries to generate TTS and handle audio files respectively.
+- The code depends on the Python Google Text-to-Speech (<b>gTTS</b>) and <b>Pydub</b> libraries to generate TTS and handle audio files respectively.
 The steps needed for their installation on your computer will be covered in the "Getting Started" section.

 - You should avoid punctuation marks before or after closing language tags, as otherwise when reverting back to English you might hear "dot" instead of the inflection due to a period, as the TTS would litterally read the punctuation mark.
 The segments in other languages end with a closing inflection by default, so no punctuation marks are needed.